kailoon/kailoon.com/src/posts/2021/02/finally-settled-with-11ty.md

 [Eleventy](https://www.11ty.dev/) is fairly new, if comparing to Gatsby and Hugo.
 It supports plugins and you can write it in multiple template languages, you can pick one or use them all together!

-Eleventy seems to have all the features I wanted ( no archetypes tho ), fast fast-enough build speed, easy-to-use collections to group content.
+Eleventy seems to have all the features I wanted ( no archetypes tho ), fast-enough build speed, easy-to-use collections to group content.
 Further, I can add shortcodes easily for easy content management.
 The folder system is simple, dummy proof.

 </div>
 <div class="col-start-2 col-end-10">